ekiauhce/OrthoepyBot/README.md

 ## Statement of problem

-Students of last grades having troubles with practicing orthoepy section for Russian language USE because of no rule for stress placement.
+Students of last grades have troubles with practicing orthoepy section for Russian language USE because of no rule for stress placement.
 So orthoepy requires special approach: regular repetition.
-By experience, cramming 3 hundred boring words is not what you like to do regularly.
+By experience, cramming 3 hundred boring words is not what you would like to do regularly.

 ## Solution

 Make practicing process more *enjoyable*.
-This is achieved by using game-orienting approach.
+It is achieved by using game-orienting approach.
 It includes:
 * Imaginary value
 * Competitive component
 * Statistics gathering

 ### Imaginary value

 Each wrong answer ends game flow.
-So, If student answered, for example, more than 50 questions, he starts cares about scored points.
+So, If student answered, for example, more than 50 questions, he starts caring about scored points.

 ### Competitive component

-We make a greater effort, if result would be compared to others.
+If result would be compared to others, we make a greater effort.
 Therefor every bot user can see top 10 of best players.

 ### Statistics gathering

 Be able to analyze your mistakes is cool.
-It is helps to find out, where you have the gaps in knowledge.
+It helps to find out, where you have the gaps in knowledge.

 ## Technologies used: